Troubadour: Genres

-Troubadours, at least after their style became established, usually followed some set of "rules", like those of the Leys d'amors (compiled between 1328 and 1337).
-Initially all troubadour verses were called simply vers, yet this soon came to be reserved for only love songs and was later replaced by canso, though the term lived on as an antique expression for the troubadours' early works and was even employed with a more technically meaning by the last generation of troubadours (mid-14th century), when it was thought to derive from the Latin word verus (truth) and was thus used to describe moralising or didactic pieces.
+Troubadours, at least once their style solidified, usually followed some set of "rules", like those of the Leys d'amors (compiled between 1328 and 1337).

+Initially all troubadour verses were simply called vers, yet soon this was reserved for love songs and later replaced by canso.
+The term vers lived on as an antique expression for the troubadours' early works, and was even given a more technical meaning by the last generation of troubadours (mid-14th century), when it was thought to derive from the Latin word verus (truth).
+Vers was thus used to describe moralizing or didactic pieces.

 The early troubadours developed many genres and these only proliferated as rules of composition came to be put in writing.
 The known genres are: